orrrrtem/Graph-generating/README.md

 # Graph generating
-There are some graph generators with block/plant-partition graph properties
+There are some graph generators with block/plant-partition graph properties.